ChrisW-priv/PersonalVault/zettelkasten/Building knowledge base from Documents.md

 ## Problem

-We have some knowledge that is stored in documents that have undefined structure and file extensions.
-This includes markup file extensions like PDF, HTML or Microsoft Office associated files, but also pictures or video which come in a wide variety of file formats.
+We have some knowledge stored in documents.
+Those documents may have different structure and file extensions.
+This includes markup file extensions like PDF, HTML, Markdown or Microsoft Office associated files, but also pictures or video which come in a wide variety of file formats.

 We want to convert all of them into a structure that allows to easily find content that is relevant to answering the question about some part.
 This question can be done